-Now, for Pam and I, we started looking at RV’s back in the mid-eighties, even before they started putting slides in them.
+Now, Pam and I started looking at RVs back in the mid-eighties, even before they started putting slide-outs in them.
 It was a business goal of ours to buy one once we could afford it.
 I structured business ideas around being able to travel in one while working on the road.
 We just knew that this was the lifestyle for us.

 We are nomadic.
-We have small families and I would say we are not very close.
+We have small families, and we are not very close.
 We love each other, but we just have different interests.
-We enjoy each others company when we visit, but we have not been a huge part of each other’s lives.
-So for us, we have no attachments: just the two of us, our fur-kids, and our extended family of RV full timers like us!
+We enjoy each other’s company when we visit, but we have not been a huge part of each other’s lives.
+So for us, we have no attachments: just the two of us, our fur-kids, and our extended family of RV full-timers like us!

 What About Taxes?

-We ventured back out west for awhile before returning to Florida to consider another business venture.
+We ventured west for a while before returning to Florida to consider another business venture.
 We discovered that being a full time RVer is wonderful, but when it comes to taxes, there are no breaks!
-We lost all our major deductions by being debt free.
+We lost all our major deductions by being debt-free.
 So, the only way around that was to run a legitimate business out of the RV.
 We’ll get to more of that in upcoming posts!

 How About You?
 Will You Join Us?

-We want you to go into full time RV life being fully aware of what is to come.
-You need to be thinking of everything: how will life as you know it change once you are in an RV?
+We want you to go into full time RV life fully aware of what will come.
+You need to be thinking of everything: how will life, as you know it, change once you are in an RV?
 How will bills be paid?
 What about banking around the country?
 How will you get your mail?
 How will people find you?

 Technology has made all this much easier!
 There are ways to make all this happen.
 We will also share some ways for you to do these things too.